LeafyLuigi/leafyluigi.github.io/index.md

     <br/>
     <p class="no-margin">
       <span class="monospace">[HTML / CSS / JS]</span>
       I've made a Resource Calculator of sorts for Genshin Impact because I have far too much free time and don't really do anything but play it.
+It's been somewhat abandoned since the devs added their own calc into the game.
       <a href="https://leafyluigi.github.io/GenshinCalc">Link</a>
       .
     </p>